IlyaKolosov1/IlyaKolosov1/README.md

 Education:
-- Stident of MEPhI (applied mathematics and computer science program)
+- Student of MEPhI (applied mathematics and computer science program)
 - Studying at MEPhI at the applied analyse of data program (Prioritet 2030) Studied at "Deep Learning" by Moscow Institute of Physics and Technology (MIPT)